alexjung/dockerfile-template/README.md

 This project provides a basic `Dockerfile` and instructions for building and running it.
 Feel free to suggest improvements or fork it for your own Dockercontainter.

+## Security
+**Please make sure to always use the latest version of Docker as critical bugs are reported and fixed regularly!**

 ## Build Image
 Execute this in the directory where the `Dockerfile` is located.